pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 The change that can be expected is one that, in a way, would restore a condition that passed out of existence with the invention of printing.
-For it was the technique and&nbsp;{%- include pagebreak.html canvas=320 col=2 -%}&nbsp;accountancy of printing that created the sharp distinction between the operations of collecting material and publishing.
+For it was the technique and {% include pagebreak.html canvas=320 col=2 %} accountancy of printing that created the sharp distinction between the operations of collecting material and publishing.
 In the days of the manuscript, copies of a